• Robotic and Real-time Lab, Department of Electrical Engineering Amirkabir University

 • Technology and Innovation Development Center

 • IEEE Iran Section

-In this Workshop, we start with the definition of platoon vehicles and their communication structures.
+In this Workshop, we start with the definition of cyber physical systems and their communication structures.
 Then, we do a comprehensive talk about cyber-security and cyber-attacks and the main steps in designing resilient and secure control strategies.
-Finally, the simulation and implementation of secure platoon is/will be presented.
+Finally, the simulation and implementation of defense algorithms will be presented.
 The main agenda of the workshop is given as follows:

 - What is Cyber-Security?

 - Goal of Cyber-Attacks

 - Classification of Attacks

 - Attack Models and Different types of Attacks

 - Designing Resilient control strategies

 • Cyber-Security in power systems